-Al was working in a bucket truck to reach a sign he needed to repair.
+Al was working in a boom lift to reach a sign he needed to repair.
 The sign was located near some electrical wires.
 Al was not provided with a body harness.
 While he was working, the truck shifted.
 Al lost his balance, fell 20 feet to the ground, and died.

-- What caused this incident?
+- R What caused this incident?

-- \ How could this have been prevented?
+- ☆ How could this have been prevented?

-- \ Have you or someone you know had an injury from aerial lifts?
+- Have you ever been injured while using an aerial lift or do you know someone who has?
 If so, what happened?